Do you ever hear people talking about using a sledgehammer to crack a nut? Using too much force where only a little would do is obviously a waste of

 Photo: Electronic household gadgets that use low voltages typically have small transformers built into their power cords.
-These all run off the European power supply of 220 volts or so, but actually supply much smaller voltages to the appliances they power.
+These all run off the European power supply of 230 volts or so, but actually supply much smaller voltages to the appliances they power.
 Clockwise from the top: transformers for a modem (18 volts), a cellphone charger (5.9 volts), and an iPod charger (12 volts).

 How does voltage optimization work?